SilasMarvin/wasmind/crates/hive_config/README.md

 # Hive Configuration Specification

+Hive uses [TOML](https://toml.io/) for configuration files.
+Throughout this documentation, we use TOML's dotted key notation (e.g., `[table.subtable]`) for clarity and consistency, though the inline table syntax is equally valid.

 Configuration is managed through two key concepts:
 1.  **The User Configuration File:** A TOML file provided by the user that defines which actor *instances* are available to their Hive system, provides runtime configuration, and sets up the environment.
 2.  **The `Hive.toml` Actor Manifest:** A file created by an actor *developer* that declares an actor's canonical identity and its dependencies on other actors.